holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_abstraction/00_race_car/lesson_plan.md

     - Play someone's Tracking Bot game
 - What are functions?
     - Input/Output
-    - Very similar concept as in math
         - f(x) example
+    - CS's function are very similar in concept to math
 - Why functions
     - Don't have to know what's going on inside
     - What are things that don't know how they work but use w/ input and output?